I Got Arrested For A DUI Charge While Serving In The Military, What Should I Do?

 - Not just for military service men and women, but any citizen could lose a career if they are unable to drive due to a suspended license for a DUI or DWI offense conviction;

 - You face a severe change in your life style if you cannot drive;

 - Additional high Insurance premiums for several years;

 - You will have a permanent criminal record;

 - With strict new DUI laws nationwide, a person will likely be required to have to install an ignition interlock in their vehicle once their driving privileges are restored.
 Before starting the car, the driver will have to blow into the device.
 If an impermissible level of alcohol is detected, the vehicle will not start.
-Typically how it works, a person convicted of a first DUI offense will have to use the device which rents for about $100 a month for at least one year.
-For people convicted of a second DUI offense, can usually apply to have it removed after three years.
-A driver who is a habitual repeat DUI offender with more than two DUI/DWI convictions may have to install the device permanently, or even risk losing their driving privileges permanently.
+Typically how it works, a person convicted of a first drunk driving offense will have to use this car Breathalyzer device which rents for about $100 a month for at least one year.
+For people convicted of a second DUI offense, can usually apply to have the interlock machine removed after three years.
+A driver who is a habitual repeat offender with more than two DUI/DWI convictions may have to install the device permanently, or even risk losing their driver’s license permanently.

-- Getting a DUI while in the military and then having a criminal record could hurt your current military career, future employment, and restrict your ability to travel to other countries.
+- Getting a DUI charge while in the military and then having a criminal record could hurt your current military service career, future employment, and even restrict your ability to travel to other countries.